-Many other activities are also available: bowling, hot-air balloon flights, massages and spa, microlighting, helicopter trips, 18-hole golf course, horse riding, cooking lessons, archery, quad biking, karting, high ropes courses, etc.
+Many other activities are also available: bowling, hot-air balloon flights, microlighting, helicopter trips, 18-hole golf course, horse riding, cooking lessons, quad biking, karting, high ropes courses, etc.

 In the making for over 2000 years, Burgundy's vineyards have been on the UNESCO World Heritage list since 2015 thanks to their "Climats" (vineyard parcels).